-The nucleus pulposus is a loose, fibrous network suspended in mucoprotein gel that is sealed by the annulus fibrosus and needs to be well-hydrated in order to maintain its strength and softness, and serve as the major carrier of the body's axial load.
+The discs need to be well-hydrated in order to maintain their strength and softness to serve as the body's major carrier of axial load.

 With age, the cervical discs lose water, stiffen and become less flexible in adjusting to compression.
-Such degenerative changes may result in the inner core of the cervical disc extruding through the outer core and coming in contact with the spinal nerve root (what is known as a herniated cervical disc).
+Such degenerative changes may result in a herniated cervical disc, which is when the disc's inner core extrudes through its outer core and comes in contact with the spinal nerve root.

 In other instances, the cervical disc may degenerate as a result of direct trauma or gradual changes.
-With no blood supply and very few nerve endings, the cervical discs cannot repair themselves.
+With no blood supply and very few nerve endings, a cervical disc cannot repair itself.

 Cervical Symptoms from Degenerative Disc Disease

-Cervical degenerative disc disease refers to when a cervical disc is the actual source of pain in the neck, possibly from twisting or falling on the neck but more likely from day-to-day wear and tear on the cervical spine.
+Cervical degenerative disc disease may be diagnosed when a cervical disc is the source of pain in the neck, possibly from twisting or falling on the neck but more likely from years of day-to-day wear and tear on the cervical spine.

-Cervical symptoms related to a degenerative cervical disc may include a stiff neck and/or numbness, tingling, and weakness in the neck, arms, and shoulders as a result of a cervical nerve that has been irritated or pinched by the degeneration.
+Cervical symptoms related to a degenerative cervical disc may include a stiff neck and/or numbness, tingling, and weakness in the neck, shoulders, and/or arms, as a result of a cervical nerve that has been irritated or pinched by the degeneration.
 Such cervical symptoms may persist for several months and fluctuate in terms of intensity.

 In This Article:

-Patients with a degenerative cervical disc will typically begin with non-surgical treatments (NSAIDs, exercise, chiropractic, physical therapy, etc.) to seek cervical pain relief; however, if such treatment proves ineffective, a cervical spine surgery that removes the disc or fuses the spine may be necessary.
+Patients with a degenerative cervical disc will typically begin with non-surgical treatments (pain medication, exercise, chiropractic, physical therapy, etc.) to seek cervical pain relief.
+However, if such treatment proves ineffective, a cervical spine surgery that removes all or part of the problematic disc may be necessary.